mayconfmelo/min-resume/docs/manual.typ

   "skills.sep: <- string | content"
 )[
   Received from `#resume(skills)`.
 Defines the separator for each inline topic item (when `display: "inline"`).
-Can be overriden using the `config: (sep)` argument.
+Can be overridden using the `config: (sep)` argument.
 ]

 #arg("skill-list: <- string | content")[
-  Skills learned and used, as well as goals acomplished.
-Can be a string or a content with a unumbered list (topics) inside, shown as inline topics by default.
+  Skills learned and used, as well as goals accomplished.
+Can be a string or a content with a unnumbered list (topics) inside, shown as inline topics by default.
 ]